Holon

+Holon is home to more than half of the world's total Samaritan population.
+The Samaritan neighborhood of Neve Pinchas, established in 1954, has its own synagogues and street signs in Samaritan Hebrew.

 Etymology

 The name of the city comes from the Hebrew word holon, meaning "(little) sand".
 The name Holon also appears in the Bible: "And Holon with its suburbs, and Debir with its suburbs" (Book of Joshua 21:15).